bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

 # Git Branching and Pull Requests

-In this activity, we will create a new branch, implement a feature, and then submit a pull request back into master.
-We will also cover reviewing pull requests and merging them into master.
+In this activity, we will create a new branch, implement a feature, and then submit a pull request back into main.
+We will also cover reviewing pull requests and merging them into main.

 # Instructions